MatthewJStevenson/Shopping-Cart-NodeJS/README.md

 # Shopping Cart with tests

-A simple shopping cart program in Node JS that consists of Products, and a Cart.
+A simple shopping cart program in Node JS that consists of Products and a Cart.
 Tests are written using Mocha

-## Running the application
+## Running the app

 1. CD to ShoppingCart folder
 2. Run npm install